 Network management services are also one of the important services of the internet which are helpful for network managers.
 Network management services help in preventing, monitoring, diagnosing, and solving issues related to the network.

 Some common network management tools are traceroute and ping.

-ping: ping tool mainly helps to check the availability of the host machine and time is taken to respond to all Internet Control Message Protocol (ICMP) packets.
+ping: ping tool mainly helps to check the availability of the host machine and the time is taken to respond to all Internet Control Message Protocol (ICMP) packets.

 We can clearly see that under 11 hops, my request to google.com reaches to google server.

 Checking each and every device in a network is tedious so for this we have SNMP, which stands for Simple Network Management Protocol.
-It is mainly used for network monitoring, network failure identification among various devices in a network.
+It is mainly used for network monitoring, and network failure identification among various devices in a network.